Tekken (video game): Development and release

-Directed by Virtua Fighter designer Seiichi Ishii, Tekken was intended to be a fundamentally similar title, with the addition of detailed textures and twice the frame rate.
-Tekken was further distinguished by its intuitive control scheme and memorable characters.
-Because it was developed for Namco's System 11 arcade board, which was based on raw PlayStation hardware, Tekken was easily ported to the latter.
-It was the first arcade game to use this board.
-Tekken was marketed to small arcades as a cheaper alternative to Sega's Virtua Fighter 2, which was released for the more expensive Model 2 arcade board.
+Directed by Virtua Fighter designer Seiichi Ishii, Tekken was intended to have a fundamentally similar gameplay to Sega's, with the addition of detailed textures and twice the frame rate (at 60 frames) Although Virtua Fighter 2 was released a few weeks before and running at 60 frames per second, Tekken had preceded it in home consoles in 1995, and when considering its September AMOA presentation, it becomes the first-ever publicized 3D fighting game in 60 fps.
+Originally released for the arcades on December 9, 1994, followed by a global release soon after, it was the first arcade game to use this board.
+Tekken was marketed to small arcades as a cheaper alternative to Sega's Virtua Fighter 2, which was released for the more expensive Model 2 arcade board, though the opposite is true in consoles since Tekken was in the more premium PlayStation rather than the Sega Saturn.
 Namco held a promotional tour to market the arcade game across North America in early 1995, holding video game competition tournaments in twelve cities.

-Originally released for the arcades in late 1994, Tekken was later ported to the PlayStation.
-The console version allowed players to unlock mid-boss characters when the game was beaten and had full-motion videos.
+Because it was developed for Namco's System 11 arcade board, which was based on raw PlayStation hardware, Tekken was easily ported to the latter and this was released by March 31, 1995, in Japan.
+The console version allowed players to unlock mid-boss characters when the game was beaten and had full-motion videos, which was a first for fighting games.
+Additionally the background music was arranged, taking advantage of the CD audio capabilities, although the original arcade's chip-generated music can be selected in the console version.
 The PlayStation 2 version of Tekken 5 features the arcade version of Tekken (being an emulated version of its arcade counterpart as well as the other two that were included in the arcade history mode).
 In 2005, Namco re-released Tekken as part of the NamCollection compilation for the PlayStation 2 to celebrate the company's 50th anniversary.

 Reception

 Commercial

-In Japan, Game Machine listed it on their February 1, 1995 issue as being the fifth most-popular arcade game for the previous two weeks.
+In Japan, Game Machine listed it on their February 1, 1995 issue as the fifth most-popular arcade game for the previous two weeks.
 It went on to be Japan's fourth highest-grossing arcade game of 1995, below Virtua Fighter 2, Street Fighter Zero and Vampire Hunter: Darkstalkers' Revenge.
-In the United States, it was one of top five highest-grossing arcade conversion kits of 1995.
+In the US, it was one of top five highest-grossing arcade conversion kits of 1995.